Art Cooley, co-founder of Environmental Defense Fund, dies

 WASHINGTON (AP) — Art Cooley, a longtime activist who co-founded the Environmental Defense Fund more than 50 years ago, has died.
-Cooley, 87, helped launch the group, now one of the world's leading environmental organizations, from his living room on Long Island, N.Y., in 1967.
+Cooley, 87, helped launch the group, now one of the world's leading environmental organizations, from his living room on Long Island, New York, in 1967.

 EDF now has more than 2.5 million members and nearly 1,000 employees from New York to London to Beijing.